DSC-Capstone/2024-25/syllabus.md

     - **Note that sections begin the week of Monday, October 2nd (Week 1).** You must attend your discussion section each week.
     - If your section is being held on Zoom, your mentor should reach out to you before your first section with the link.
 - Note that there is only one live lecture this quarter, on Monday, October 2nd.
 All other methodology instruction will be provided asynchronously.
-- Make sure you can access the following sites; email Suraj if you can't:
+- Make sure you can access the following sites; email the instructor if you can't:
     -  [Gradescope](https://www.gradescope.com/courses/637426), where all assignments will be submitted.
     - [Ed](https://edstem.org/us/courses/48541/discussion/), the discussion forum we will use for methodology. **All class-wide announcements will be sent here!**